South Carolina slave codes

 South Carolina established its first slave code in 1695.
 The code was based on the 1684 Jamaica slave code, which was in turn based on the 1661 Barbados Slave Code.
 The South Carolina slave code was the model for other North American colonies.
 Georgia adopted the South Carolina code in 1770, and Florida adopted the Georgia code.

+Background

+In 1670 The Province of Carolina was founded by well known leaders and Barbadian Adventurers including John Yeamans, Sir John Colleton, Thomas Modyford, and Peter Colleton.
+Planters from the overpopulated English sugar island of Barbados brought relatively large numbers of African slaves from that island to establish new plantations.

+Thomas Modyford in particular had a prominent role in the transmission of Barbadian labor practices and especially the Barbadian slave code to other colonies such as South Carolina.

 Specific provisions

 The 1712 South Carolina slave code established positions of the state's racial groups.
 "Negroes and other slaves brought unto the people of this Province for that purpose, are of barbarous, wild, savage natures, and such as renders them wholly unqualified to be governed by the laws, customs, and practices of this Province."

 The slave code included provisions such as: